 Is Copenhagen worth visiting?

-You’re going to hit you from all sides on your Copenhagen solo trip.
+You’re going to get hit from all sides on your Copenhagen trip.
 What does this city not offer?

 Copenhagen is a city of history, art, royalty, castles and palaces, children’s fairy tales, baroque and contemporary architecture, bicycles, counterculture, a university, canals, beer, and more.